 - We divide the written examination into parts with one online written test per module.
 So, a course with four modules will have four written exams.

-- The exam is available for several days, but limit the time the student can spend doing the exam.
+- The exam is available for several days but limits the student’s time doing the exam.

 - Exams have a mix of multiple-choice questions and complex essay questions.